 Many businesses have begun to embrace the idea of flexible working and working from home and, in the current climate, more and more of us may find ourselves plunged into doing so for longer than the one to two days a week, which employers and employees adapt to fairly easily.

-It is predicted that by 2020, half of UK’s workforce will work from home, according to the Office for National Statistics.
+It is predicted that half of UK’s workforce work from home, but for those that don’t, this has meant adapting.
 This hub has been put together by SHP, Barbour EHS and The Healthy Work Company to provide research, case studies, videos and resources to enable you to lead this transition in a way which safeguards the wellbeing of your teams and maximises the opportunity to embrace new ways of working for the future.